 Achieving a delicate balance that brings out the best in you-that is what plastic surgery is all about.
 No other feature illustrates the power of cosmetic surgery quite like the nose.
-The nose is one of the most prominent and notice able of all facial features.
+The nose is one of the most prominent and noticeable of all facial features.
 Its appearance in relation to other facial features has an immense effect on your overall appearance.
 When in balance, its subtlety is its beauty; but when out of proportion with fellow facial features, it can draw unwanted attention.

 A completely reversible surgical technique?
 Sound too good to be true?
 Dr. Tebbetts cautions patients to remember that his techniques and nondestructive approach to Rhinoplasty can only effectively be applied to a primary nose (one that has not had previous nasal surgery).
 “Once the structural integrity of the nose has been disrupted in prior surgeries, the predictability of correcting the complications with suture is compromised.”

-It is important to remember that any cosmetic surgical procedure is not magic.
-It is a specific detailed procedure designed to improve a specific aspect of your appearance.
-Whether you are happy with the results of cosmetic surgery will depend largely on how well you communicate with your surgeon and how well your surgeon communicates to you the scope of the surgical procedure and what it will and will not accomplish.
+It is important to remember mat any cosmetic surgical procedure is not magic.
+It is a specific detailed procedure designed to improve a specific aspect of your appearance, Whether you are happy with the results of cosmetic surgery will depend largely on how well you communicate with your surgeon and how well your surgeon communicates to you the scope of the surgical procedure and what it will and will not accomplish.

 The purpose of all types of cosmetic surgery is to achieve die essential balance and proportion that brings out the best in you.
 By addressing and improving those specific areas which distract from your appearance and leaving the positive aspects undisturbed, this type of surgery in effect improves the negatives, leaves the positives and results in an overall improvement in your appearance.
 For more information, call Dr. Tebbetts at 214-220-2712.